ddake25/suicide_prevention_bot_be_v1/data/synth/crisis_resources.md

-\# Crisis Resources (US)
+\# Crisis Resources

-\- Emergencies: Call 911

-\- Suicide \& Crisis Lifeline: Call or text 988, or chat at 988lifeline.org

-\- If outside the US: contact local emergency services or nearest hospital.
+If you are in crisis, you are not alone.

+In the U.S., you can call or text \*\*988\*\* for immediate support.

+If you or someone is in danger, please dial \*\*911\*\*.

+Outside the U.S., find international hotlines here:

+\[https://findahelpline.com], which lists global crisis services.

+Remember: talking to someone helps.
+Reach out to a trusted person or counselor.